mdeely/portfolio-site-v2/README.md

 ## TODO:
-- Javascript
+# Javascript
     - Change scroll position to active photo
-    - Preload image on hover but only after hovering over them for a certain period of time
+    - Preload image on hover (done) but only after hovering over them for a certain period of time

-    - Prevent default not working in Firefox
-    - Also menu on main site doesn't activate in Firefox
+    - Menu on main site doesn't activate in Firefox

-    - Hover effect on side menu

-- Must Do Before Announcing:
+# Must Do Before Announcing:
     - Handle bad urls
-    - Make Amsterdam stairwell picture higher quality